Online Guide for Newcomers to Prince Edward Island - Canada

 In PEI, children 6 to 16 years of age, by law, must attend school.
 Most children start going to pre-school at the age of 5.

 In Canada, public schools are governed by school boards.
-There are three public school board offices in Prince Edward Island:
+There are two public school board offices in Prince Edward Island:

 - French Language School Board (La Commission scolaire de langue française)